-In 1950, the VFL instituted the McClelland Trophy, awarded to the club with the best overall home-and- away record across the three levels, seniors, reserves and under 19s, over the course of the season.
-Since the beginning of the Australian Football League era, with the abolition of the reserves and under 19s, the trophy is given to the team that finishes on top of the ladder after the home and way season (the minor premier).
+In 1950, the VFL instituted the McClelland Trophy, awarded to the club with the best overall home-and-away record across the three levels of seniors, reserves and under 19s, over the course of the season.
+With the AFL era and the abolition of the reserves and under 19s, the trophy is given to the team that finishes on top of the ladder after the home and away season (the minor premier).

 Back to the Hall of Fame